 Actually, tap water is the safer, healthier alternative to bottled water – but not straight out of the tap.
 All tap water should be run through a high-quality water filtration system before you use it.
 Without the filtration, you run the risk of consuming contaminants like harmful chemicals, bacteria, and even heavy metals.
 So, what should you do?

 Ditch the plastic bottles and choose glass or stainless steel instead.
 Next, filter your tap water using a high-quality carbon filter.
+Purchase a water filter and keep in contact with the water softener maintenance.
 Store your water in a ceramic or glass container.
 Do not heat or cook food or water in anything made of plastic or Styrofoam.
 In fact, avoid drinking or eating from plastic altogether.
 If you must though, do not cut into the plastic while you are eating or drinking and do not expose the food or water to a microwave, high heat, or the sun.

 Drink your water, but make sure you are doing it in the healthiest way possible – on tap and filtered!